The Best MCAT Study Schedule [1 Month, 2 Months, 3 Months, 4 Months, 6 Months]

 We recommend following a three-month MCAT study plan to adequately prepare for the exam, although longer and shorter timelines are possible with a well-crafted schedule.
 That said, if you are working or studying full-time, you should give yourself more time to avoid burnout.

-Regardless of how long you need to study for the MCAT, we recommend you plug in any outside commitments that will cut into your daily study time straight into your MCAT schedule.
-This way you’re aware of your weekly availability and can make up for lost hours on your rest days!
+Regardless of how long you plan on studying, we recommend you plug in any outside commitments that will cut into your daily study time straight into your MCAT schedule.
+This way, you’re aware of your availability each week and can make up for lost hours on your rest days!

 The most important part of studying for the MCAT is knowing the material.
 The MCAT is divided into four sections: